-In this post we will discuss about delegate controls in SharePoint 2013.
-Through Delegate controls you can inject a code or control to a SharePoint master page without touching the code of the master page.
+In this post, we will discuss delegate controls in SharePoint 2013.
+Through Delegate controls, you can inject a code or control to a SharePoint master page without touching the code of the master page.

-This is now we can put a delegate control in the master page.
+This is how we can put a delegate control in the master page.

 <SharePoint:DelegateControl runat=”server” AllowMultipleControls=”true” ControlId=”ControlID”/>

 Example of few Delegate controls in SharePoint 2013 and SharePoint 2010:

 Steps to Create a Delegate control using Visual Studio 2013 in SharePoint 2013: